ThePhD/sol2/docs/source/api/protected_function.rst

 		return (bark_energy * (bark_power / 4))
 	end

-The following C++ code will call this function from this file and retrieve the return value:
+The following C++ code will call this function from this file and retrieve the return value, unless an error occurs, in which case you can bind an error handling function like so:

 .. code-block:: cpp
 	:linenos: